Prevent Blindness Children’s Vision Screening Certification Course

 - Community Volunteers

-(MA Public School Nurses please contact your Regional School Nurse Consultant, or the Massachusetts Department of Public Health for your training schedule.)
+*MA Public School Nurses are welcome to take this course.
+Nurses new to public school nursing must also complete the BU-Shield health screening program.
+Contact your Regional School Nurse Consultant, or Department of Public Health for your training schedule.

 What is Certification, and How Long is it Valid?